- A Home for Leaders

 The Port also places particular strategic emphasis on esports—the fast-growing world of multi-player, team-based video gaming that creates important social connections and whose fundamental technology and skill sets have direct applications in developing talent and driving operations in cybersecurity and other sectors based and thriving at the Port, including aerospace, robotics, defense and space-based industries.

 From building camaraderie to building skills, the Port has been an enthusiastic supporter of the esports community, including at community events such as a free LAN center provided during our annual Fiesta de los Niños event (top) to sponsoring and supporting activities by U.S Air Force Gaming (below) as well as Texas-wide collegiate tournaments.
-The Tech Port Center + Arena offers a LAN gaming center and a 3,100-seat arena—the largest purpose-built esports venue in the nation—to help gamers hone-in their skills and to strengthen a community of esports and cyber enthusiasts.
+The Boeing Center at Tech Port offers a LAN gaming center and a 3,100-seat arena—the largest purpose-built esports venue in the nation—to help gamers hone-in their skills and to strengthen a community of esports and cyber enthusiasts.

 Completed in 2017 and 2021 respective, Project Tech Building 1 (top) and Building 2 (bottom) provided modern and secure facilities for leading named in cybersecurity and government customers in immediate proximity to large Department of Defense operations on the Port campus and across the region.
 Both facilities were built speculatively and fully leased within a matter of months.